anthonyweidai/GrindingProcessesKSIM/README.md

 ## Step 1: Before you push your local repo

-Firstly, please check the others' pull request.
+Firstly, please check the others' pull requests.

 ### They haven't changed your new files or the changed parts are different